azadbolour/boardgame/BACKLOG.md

 - Improve error reporting in the UI from Scala server.

+- Some two-letter words in the dictionary don't mean anything to me.
+  Clean up two-letter words, and perhaps add in common abbreviations.

+  Get list of 2-letter words.
+Show it in a table for easy access.
+  `egrep '^..$' moby-english.txt`

+  Possibly provide a way for the user to see which two-letter words are allowed.
+  Maybe a button or a hover action.

 ## Known Issues

 - Security.
 CORS.
 Generally cross origin requests are disallowed.